ajqportal/Zapper.Assessment.Alvin/README.md

 Console.WriteLine(IsFeatureEnabled(loadedSettings, 1)); // check settings if user has sms notification enabled; Output: false Console.WriteLine(loadedSettings); // output the settings; Output: "00010010"
 ```

+Note that I'm using .NET 8 for this coding challenge